 Song Dynasty (960–1279) and Yuan Dynasty(1271–1368)

 Prescription Record of Ye was the first book recording Sha disease.
 Symptoms of Sha disease included cold, headache, and nausea.
 In the Yuan Dynasty, the scraping tool was hemp rope.
-After the treatment, the purplish red petechiae appeared on the skin.
+After the treatment, the purplish red petechiae appear on the skin.

 Physician Guo Youtao summarized three steps (scraping, discharging, medication) to treat the epidemic disease in his book.
 The effect is remarkable.